WorseCompanies/WorseCompanies/README.md

 # WorseCompanies
-An open platform to talk about your bad experiences with a company
+An open platform to talk about your bad experiences with any company anonymously.